How to brighten up february for your employees.

 When it comes to encouraging kindness, there should definitely be a ‘more the merrier’ policy in place.

-Whether it’s regularly donating to charity, holding the door open for someone, or saying thanks to a colleague for a mug of tea, there are lots of different options.
+Whether it’s regularly donating to charity, remembering to phone someone just to say hi, or saying thanks to a colleague when they’ve helped you out, there are lots of different options.
 The most important thing to remember is that no gesture is too small, and you never know what difference these actions will be making in people’s lives.

 From spontaneous acts to more considered plans, anything and everything counts.
 From simply offering some praise, to spending time helping someone figure out a problem, year-round acts of kindness often cost nothing, but can have a huge impact and help to bring employees together for a good cause.